ralsina/clusterhat-saltstack/README.md

   as `Unaccepted`
 * `salt-key -a pacman`

-At this point, your controller is completely configured.
+At this point, your controller is completely configured, and your zeros are booting.

-Log into the controller and turn on your pi zeros.
-For example

-* `ssh pi@pacman.local`
-* `sudo clusterctrl on p1 p2 p3`

 Wait until all the zeros are booted and accessible via ssh as `inky.local`, `pinky.local` and `blinky.local`